Again (Lenny Kravitz song): Critical reception and accolades

 "Again" received high praise from music critics.
-In his review for the Greatest Hits, Stephen Thomas Erlewine of Allmusic selected the song as one of the album's highlights as well as calling the song "magnificent".
+In his review of Greatest Hits, Stephen Thomas Erlewine of AllMusic selected the song as one of the album's highlights as well as calling the song "magnificent".
 Matthew S. Robinson of Music Dish wrote that the song is "an anthemic pounder which, like so many of his other songs, is hook-heavy and a bit repetitive and for which Kravitz diligently handles much of the orchestration and performance himself."
 Rob Brunner of Entertainment Weekly was more critical with the song, calling it a "ridiculous mid-tempo snooze", where Kravitz "sings like Bryan Adams and plays guitar like he's auditioning for a Journey tribute band."

-"Again" was nominated and eventually won a Grammy Award for Best Male Rock Vocal Performance, in its 43rd edition.
+"Again" was nominated and eventually won a Grammy Award for Best Male Rock Vocal Performance, in its 43rd Annual Grammy Awards.
 By doing so, Kravitz managed to set a Grammy Award record, by having the most consecutive Grammys won for Best Male Rock Vocal Performance with "Fly Away" (1999), "American Woman" (2000), "Again" (2001) and later "Dig In" (2002).
 The song also entered VH1's list of "25 Greatest Power Ballads" at number 13.